AaltoPML/VAI-Lab/README.md

 ### From Command Line

-To launch the framework with the GUI:
+To launch the framework with the GUI

 ```bash
 aidesign
 ```

-To launch the framework with an existing config file
+or to execute an existing config file

 ```bash
 aidesign --file <path_to_config_file>
 ```